-Never mind Istanbul’s heat and humidity or the risk of heavy downpours, the recent boom of rooftop bars are a great way to take in the view and enhance city’s dramatic effect: sunsets over the Bosporus, the day winding down in busy Istanbul, night lights painting shapes and figures in the sky.
+Never mind Istanbul’s heat and humidity or the risk of heavy downpours.
+The recent boom of rooftop bars are an excellent way to take in the view and enhance city’s dramatic effect.
+Sunsets over the Bosporus, the day winding down in busy Istanbul, night lights painting shapes and figures in the sky.

-Istanbul rooftop bars are also the best way to escape from the crowded streets of the city Istanbul, with its winding streets, Bosphorus-front location and eclectic blend of minarets and skyscrapers, offers one of the most interesting skylines in the world.
-Ascending to one of the city’s many rooftop bars, restaurants, or terraces is a great way to take in the view and enhance its dramatic effect.
+Istanbul rooftop bars are also the best way to escape from the crowded streets of the city Istanbul.
+The city with its winding streets, Bosphorus-front location and eclectic blend of minarets and skyscrapers, offers one of the most interesting skylines in the world.
+Ascending to one of the city’s many rooftop bars, restaurants, or terraces is an excellent way to take in the view and enhance its dramatic effect.

 With so many to choose from, though, it can be difficult selecting the right roof for the right occasion.